fossasia/labyrinth/README.md

 This is an example in which direction we go:
 ![Vision](images/vision-example.jpg)

-Our goal is to have contributors draw parts of the labyrinth (Inkscape or hand drawn or other techniques), embed them into a huge labyrinth.
+Our goal is to have contributors like you draw parts of the labyrinth (Inkscape or hand drawn or other techniques), embed them into a huge labyrinth.
 Possibly, we can have multiple levels all stuck together.

 Motivation